 Château Larrivet Haut Brion (Book your visit here), Château Pape Clement (Book your visit here), and Château Latour Martillac (Book your visit here), as well as the renowned Château les Carmes Haut-Brion (info about visits here).

 I gave you a lot of information to process hoping it will help you choose the best time to come to Bordeaux.
-If you’re interested in more events taking place in Bordeaux, don’t forget to check out my monthly lists and also subscribe to my newsletter where I update you about all the best things to do in Bordeaux and the region every weekend.
+If you’re interested in more events taking place in Bordeaux, don’t forget to check out my monthly lists and subscribe to my newsletter where I update you about all the best things to do in Bordeaux and the region every weekend.

 *Note – Some of the links in this article include affiliate links for which I earn a small commission.
 It adds absolutely nothing to your cost and helps me continue writing about this amazing region.
 Don’t worry, I’m not getting rich here, I’ll never recommend anything I don’t believe in 🙂